 Animals brought into a factory farmed environment are injected with growth hormone (to make them grow as fast as possible), fed an unnatural diet (animals that are used to eating grass are fed grains), and given antibiotics (because the animals are getting sick from growing artificially quickly and an unnatural diet).

 Foods That Lower Testosterone Levels

-Now that we have a pretty dense list of foods that support testosterone production, I also wanted to go over some foods to avoid.
+Now that we have a pretty dense list of foods that support testosterone production, I also want to go over some foods for you to avoid.

 These foods wreak havoc on your hormones and compromise your body's ability to produce T.

 The majority of these foods fall under 4 categories:

 - Sugar (soda, candy, cake, ice cream, etc).

 - Refined (pasta, white bread, cereal, chips, etc)